umitkablan/vim-auf/README.md

 This plugin makes use of external formatter programs which are designed in UNIX philosophy and running in command line.
 Those programs are already well known/supported and already are actively used in other editors/IDEs.
 AUF will let you get those configurations directly from those environments and adapt quickly - no need to re-define them in another language.
 In order to utilize them by AUF, formatters at least should accept input path as argument and output to stdout.
 Yet it is always better to have those formatters get input and output paths as well as line range to format.
 The algorithm implemented here won't complain if the formatter is only-full-file and doesn't support line range - it will filter-out unnecessary formatted lines and still work on the code you touched.

-While AUF introduces JIT formatting which will format only your edits, you still can reformat *all* file easily (not preferred for our case).
-In order to still warn you about those wrong-format lines it uses line highlighting which is also configurable and slides as you edit.
+While AUF introduces JIT formatting which will format only your edits, you still can reformat *all* file easily `:Auf!`(not preferred for our case).
+In order to still warn you about those wrong-format lines it uses line highlighting which is also configurable (`g:auf_showdiff_synmatch g:auf_highlight_pattern g:auf_changedline_synmatch g:auf_changedline_pattern`) and slides as you edit.
 Those wrong-format lines will be shown once you start editing (i.e. get out of the insert mode) and it won't distract you during insert mode.

-When no formatter exists (or none is installed) for a certain filetype, vim-auf falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace.
+When no formatter exists (or none is installed) for a certain filetype, vim-auf falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace working on touched lines only.

 ## How to install